Oral Cancer Facts

 Possible signs and symptoms

 One of the real dangers of this cancer, is that in its early stages, it can go unnoticed.
 It can be painless, and little in the way of physical changes may be obvious.
-The good news is however, that your dentist or doctor can, in many cases, see or feel the precursor tissue changes, or the actual cancer while it is still very small, or in its earliest stages.
+The good news is however, that your Physician or Dentist can, in many cases, see or feel the precursor tissue changes, or the actual cancer while it is still very small, or in its earliest stages.
 More about the stages of cancer It may appear as a white or red patch of tissue in the mouth, or a small indurated ulcer which looks like a common canker sore.
 Because there are so many benign tissue changes that occur normally in your mouth, and some things as simple as a bite on the inside of your cheek may mimic the look of a dangerous tissue change, it is important to have any sore or discolored area of your mouth, which does not heal within 14 days, looked at by a professional.
 Other symptoms include; a lump or mass which can be felt inside the mouth or neck, pain or difficulty in swallowing, speaking, or chewing, any wart like masses, hoarseness which lasts for a long time, or any numbness in the oral/facial region.
 Unilateral persistent ear ache can also be a warning sign.

 Other than the lips which are not a major site for occurrence any longer, common areas for oral cancer to develop in the anterior (front) of the mouth are on the tongue and the floor of the mouth.
 Individuals that use chewing tobacco, are likely to have them develop in the sulcus between the lip or cheek and the soft tissue (gingiva) covering the lower jaw (mandible) where the plug of tobacco is held repeatedly.
 There are also a small number of cancers that are unique to the salivary glands, as well as the very dangerous melanoma.
 While the occurrence of these are dwarfed by the other oral cancers, they are a small percentage of the total incidence rate.
 In the US, cancers of the hard palate are uncommon, though not unknown.
 The base of the tongue at the back of the mouth, the oropharynx (the back of the throat) and on the pillars of the tonsils, and the tonsillar crypt and the tonsil itself, are other sites where it is now more commonly found, particularly in young non smoking individuals.
 If your dentist or doctor decides that an area is suspicious, the only way to know for sure if it is something dangerous, is to do a biopsy of the area.
 This is not painful, is inexpensive, and takes little time.
 It is important to have a firm diagnosis as early as possible.
 It is possible that your general dentist or medical doctor, may refer you to a specialist to have the biopsy performed.
 This is not cause for alarm, but a normal part of referring that happens between doctors of different specialties.
 More about biopsy and diagnosis